 - To gain the most benefit, do not miss giving your child doses.

 - Keep giving this drug to your child as you have been told by your child’s doctor or other health care provider, even if your child feels well.

 - You may sprinkle contents of capsule on soft food or liquid.
 Do not let your child chew.

-- Give this drug with fruit juice (not grapefruit juice).
+- Give this drug with fruit juice (not grapefruit juice) or water.

 - Give at least 30 minutes before or 2 hours after a meal.

-- If your child cannot take this drug without eating, have your child eat only a little bit of food 1 hour before or 1 hour after your child takes this drug.
+- If your child cannot take this drug without eating, your child can eat a little bit of food (about 1/2 cup) within 1 hour before taking this drug through 1 hour after taking it.

 - Always give with a little bit of food or always give on an empty stomach.

 - Have your child avoid high-fat food close to when your child takes this drug.